Text styles and properties

 - Staff text: Applies to a single staff in a system.
 Anchored to a time position.

-* The distinction between System and Staff text matters for ensemble scores.
+The distinction between system text and staff text matters for part extraction in ensemble scores.
 System text will extract to all parts.
 Staff text will only extract to the part to which it is anchored.
+For details, see Text.